zalando/postgres-operator/docs/reference/operator_parameters.md

   drained if the node_readiness_label is not used.
 This option if set to `false` will not add the `spilo-role=master` selector to the PDB.

+* **enable_finalizers**
+  By default, a deletion of the Postgresql resource will trigger a cleanup of all child resources.
+However, if the database cluster is in a broken state (e.g. failed initialization) and the operator cannot fully sync it, there can be leftovers from a DELETE event.
+By enabling finalizers the Operator will ensure all managed resources are deleted prior to the Postgresql resource.
+  The default is `false`.

 * **enable_pod_disruption_budget**
   PDB is enabled by default to protect the cluster from voluntarily disruptions and hence unwanted DB downtime.
 However, on some cloud providers it could be